 Moggy or moggie is an old British affectionate term for a domestic cat, but is also used as alternative name for a mongrel or mixed-breed cat whose ancestry and pedigree are unknown or only partially known.
 Because of this mixed ancestry and free-breeding, a moggy can either be very healthy, or, if from an inbred feral colony, genetically unsound and sickly.

-However, as feral colonies are often left without any form of human intervention and veterinary attention, the most sickly generally do not live past kittenhood.
+However, as feral colonies are often left without any form of human intervention and veterinary attention, the sickliest generally do not live past kittenhood.

-Also in Lancashire and Cumbria UK the word Moggy used to mean a mouse and the cat was called a Moggy catcher.
-Eventually the ‘catcher’ was dropped and so both cat and mouse were called Moggies.
+Also in Lancashire and Cumbria UK the word moggy was used to mean a mouse and the cat was called a moggy catcher.
+Eventually the ‘catcher’ was dropped and so both cat and mouse were called moggies.

 It was thought to be derived from the classic M markings on a tabbies head!
 (Most cats have tabby markings as kittens).
 Because people don’t tend to be as careful of the breeding of cats the vast majority are moggies!

 Hi Ria: Thanks for your submission.
 I changed the title to see if Google search finds it better.
 Michael